Sajeelzafar/Personal-Portfolio/README.md

 ### Usage

 Clone and access the repository using the following commands on Git Bash:
-- git clone git@github.com:Sajeelzafar/Hello-Microverse.git
+- git clone git@github.com:Sajeelzafar/Personal-Portfolio.git
-- cd Hello-Microverse
+- cd Personal-Portfolio

 Open the directory in visual studio code by typing the following command in Git Bash:
 - code .